vict0rsch/PaperMemory/Readme.md

 * **Search**
   * In a paper's authors, title and note.
     * Split queries on spaces: `gan im` will look for: _all papers whose (title OR author) contain ("gan" AND "im")_
+  * In a paper's code link
+    * Start the search query with `c:` to only search code links
   * In a paper's tags
     * Start the search query with `t:` to filter by tags
     * `t: gan` will look for _all papers whose tag-list contains at least 1 tag containing "gan"_